gmarkall/riscv-pk/README.md

     $ make install

-Alternatively, the GNU/Linux toolchain may be used to build this package, by setting `--host=riscv64-unknown-linux-gnu`.
+Alternatively, the GNU/Linux toolchain may be used to build this package, by setting `--host=riscv64-unknown-linux-gnu`, or a 32-bit build may be produced by setting `--host=riscv32-unknown-elf`.

-By default, 64-bit (RV64) versions of `pk` and `bbl` are built.
-To built 32-bit (RV32) versions, supply a `--enable-32bit` flag to the configure command.

-The `install` step installs 64-bit build products into a directory matching your host (e.g. `$RISCV/riscv64-unknown-elf`).
-32-bit versions are installed into a directory matching a 32-bit version of your host (e.g.
+The `install` step installs build products into a directory matching your host (e.g. `$RISCV/riscv64-unknown-elf` or `$RISCV/riscv32-unknown-elf`).
-`$RISCV/riscv32-unknown-elf`).